Hilal-Tapan/RTW-Groep/README.md

 ---

-## 💻 Participants 💻
-* Sundous Kanaan
-* Hilal Tapan

----

 ## 🖊 Concept 🖊
+Trivia.Chat is an environment where users can chat with each other and play a Trivia quiz game.
+When a user enters the right answer, the next question will be displayed for all users.

-Chat.app is an environment where users can chat with each other.
-It is a project based on the course real time web course from the minor web, University of Amsterdam.
+This is a project based on the course Real Time Web (RTW) from the minor web, at the University of Amsterdam.

 ---

 ## 📖 Job Story 📖
-As a social media user, I want to connect with my friends and family through a secure chatting app, so that I can easily communicate with them.
+As a web user, I want to be able to play Trivia quiz game online with other people, so i can entertain myself.

 ---